rblades/dhworkbook_master/docs/supporting materials/topicmodel-r-dhbox.md

 ## Importing data directly from the web

 Melodee Beals has been using TEI to markup newspaper articles, creating the Colonial Newspapers Database (which she shared on GitHub).
-We then used GitHub Pages and an XLST stylesheet to convert that database into a table of comma-separated values, a copy of which is at https://raw.githubusercontent.com/shawngraham/exercise/gh-pages/CND.csv.
+We then used GitHub Pages and an XLST stylesheet to convert that database into a [table of comma-separated values](https://raw.githubusercontent.com/shawngraham/exercise/gh-pages/CND.csv).
 We are now going to topic model the text of those newspaper articles, to see what patterns of discourse may lie within.

 Now we want to tell RStudio to grab our data from our GitHub page.
-The thing is, RStudio can easily grab materials from websites where the url is http; but when it is https (as it is with GitHub), things get a bit more fussy.
+The thing is, RStudio can easily grab materials from websites where the url is `http`; but when it is `https` (as it is with GitHub), things get a bit more fussy.
 So what we do is use a special package to grab the data, and then shove it into a variable that we can then tease apart for our analysis.

 ```r
 x <- getURL("https://raw.githubusercontent.com/shawngraham/exercise/gh-pages/CND.csv", .opts = list(ssl.verifypeer = FALSE))